4 O'Clock Club: Series overview

+Specials

 4 O'Clock Files

 4 O'Clock Files is a spin off from 4 O'Clock Club, following Josh Carter's departure for Hillview Academy.
 Set during the end of term at Elmsmere, it focuses on Crispin Bell, filming a documentary with the help of Fleur Murphy.
 He focuses on Elmsmere's curriculum, sporting activities and education, and also discusses the history of Elmsmere, about how Elmsbury and Fowlmere merged.

 The series features clips from the second and third series, as the many topics of the documentary are discussed.
 The series also features Nero and his friends, who discuss the events of the third series.
 Isaac and Ash made their final appearances in Elmsmere uniform, discussing Josh's mishaps with Rachel and the adventures they had in Elmsbury and Elmsmere.

 Dexter and Nunn were also caught teasing each other, at the expense of Dexter's end of year reports, whom he did Josh's and Zoe-Marie's reports.
 Josh is absent from the series (due to his departure for Hillview).
 He only appears in clips from previous series.

 The programme aired on CBBC, between 14 and 19 December 2014.